blukatdevelopment/FPS_Framework/Planning/README.md

 # Things that need refactoring or fixing before this branch gets merged:
 - DONE Menu factory needs to stop relying on scene files.
-- Make more session methods static
+- DONE Make more session methods static
-- Make sure received ammo is deposited into inventory.
+- DONE Make sure received ammo is deposited into inventory.
-- De-couple Actor from Arena code, particularly for inventory init.
+- De-couple Actor from Arena code, particularly for awarding the rifle and ammo.

 ## DONE Design